-CONNECTION, RELATIONSHIPS, AND APPLICATIONS
+CONNECTIONS, RELATIONSHIPS, AND APPLICATIONS

-Connecting and Applying What is Learned in Music to Learning in Other Art Forms and Subject Areas and to Careers (Standards 5.0, Grades 9-12 Proficient).
+Connecting and applying what is learned in music to learning in other art forms and subject areas and to careers (Standard 5.0, Grades 9-12 Proficient).
 Students apply what they have learned in music across subject areas.
 They develop competencies and creative skills in problem solving, communication, and management of time and resources that contribute to lifelong learning and career skills.
 They learn about careers in and related to music.

-Students will demonstrate an understanding of the different roles that musicians have in our culture, (i.e., soloist, band member, teacher, religious leader, arranger, composer, etc.).
+Students will demonstrate an understanding of the different roles that musicians have in our culture, (i.e., soloist, band member, teacher, religious leader, arranger, composer, etc.)